LowTechCoder/fp-pc-console-backups/README.md

 Now everything should boot normally and you can shutdown the system, remove all Live CD/DVD/USB's.

+System Rescue CD/DVD/USB tips

+When it boots, you can type 'startx' or just use the command line from there.

+In the terminal you can do 'mountall', but they won't show up in the side panel of the file browser.
+You need to go to /mnt in file manager.
+After you do this, and maybe when using GParted, the mounted devices can become stuck and you can unmount them even with 'umount /dev/sdWHATEVER1.
+In that case, just reboot.

 ### Be sure to read the other guides named fp-pc-console-*